bcwhite-code/brians-blueprints/self-building-spacex/README.md

 build items will be included in the next rocket delivery.

 1. Personal Train: Local version of the Nauvis Home train.
-2. More Meteor Defense: In case you're truely paranoid about a meteor getting through on a world where they spawn biters.
+2. More Meteor Defense: In case you're truly paranoid about a meteor getting through on a world where they spawn biters.
 3. Solar Support: Applied to the power switch between the reactor and the main grid, it'll disconnect whenever an outside solar field is supplying significant power even at night.

 There are three bulk provider stations: two fluid and one item.

-One fluid is configured to fetch and provide Sulfulic Acid (typically for mining purpores).
+One fluid is configured to fetch and provide Sulfuric Acid (typically for mining purposes).
 The other is set for Petroleum Gas but this can be changed to any other fluid simply by changing the type everywhere around the station.
 Neither will fetch barrels of the set type until the constant combinator with the "W" setting is turned on; this